Charlotte HornetsDallas MavericksNBA

 During Friday’s victory over the Oklahoma City Thunder, the Mavericks lost two players to new injuries: Dwight Powell and Jaden Hardy.
 Both players were ruled out for Monday’s game against Charlotte, with Powell’s injury designated a right hip strain and Hardy dealing with a right ankle sprain.

 Head coach Jason Kidd praised how the Mavericks overcame losing Powell and Hardy in their victory over the Thunder.
-The team remains confident in overcoming losing key players after many weeks of having to do so.
+The team remains confident in overcoming the loss of key players after many weeks of doing so.

 “It shows the fight in that locker room,” Kidd said.”
 They believe in each other and stay together.
 We could’ve gone the other way after that third quarter, but the close games we’ve had recently have prepared us.
 The guys are competing at a high level and putting themselves in a position to win.”